 1. Increase Your Alertness

-The first spray of cold water that hits your body when taking a cold shower will trigger spikes in both heart rate and oxygen intake.
+The first spray of cold water that hits your body when taking a cold shower will spike both your heart rate and oxygen intake.
 As a result, you benefit from increased alertness and energy levels that can set you up for an amazing, productive workout.

-To increase your alertness even more, use body washes with scents scientifically proven to make you feel more energetic, such as citrus (orange, lemon, grapefruit), peppermint, rosemary, and eucalyptus.
-I like splurging on this Citrus and Sea Salt Body Wash by Puracy, but if you’re looking for options that are more budget-friendly, try this Revitalizing Citrus Body Wash by Jason or Island Citrus Bath and Shower Gel by Alba Botanica.
+To increase your alertness even more, use body washes with scents scientifically proven to make you feel more energetic, such as citrus, peppermint, rosemary, and eucalyptus.
+I love splurging on this Citrus Body Wash by Pharmacopia, but when I need something more budget-friendly, I use this Revitalizing Citrus Body Wash by Jason or this Island Citrus Bath and Shower Gel by Alba Botanica.

 2. Boost Your Endurance